SCAI-BIO/MultiGML/README.md

 | relation_type     | Type of the edge.                             | drug-protein     |
 | source_database   | Database the edge information was taken from. | DRUGBANK         |

-**Note:** The data must be in a tab separated file format & if your knowledge graph does not have relations between the source and the target, just populate the relation column with "No Relation".

 ### Features